szczyglis-dev/py-gpt/README.md

 ![v3_img_chat](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v3_img_chat.png)

-For OpenAI models, you can also enable remote image generation in `Config -> Settings -> Remote Tools`.
-If enabled, image generation will be available natively within the conversation, without plugins, in Chat mode.
+For supported models/providers, you can also enable remote image generation in `Config -> Settings -> Remote Tools`.
+If enabled, image generation is available natively in supported work modes without the inline plugin.

 To use `Imagen` models you must enable `Use Vertex AI` in `Config -> Settings -> API Keys -> Google -> Advanced options`.